waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### [Dappnode](https://dappnode.com/)

-Dappnode is an open-source platform that simplifies the hosting and management of decentralized applications and blockchain nodes, including [Waku](#waku).
+Dappnode is an open-source platform that simplifies the hosting and management of decentralised applications and blockchain nodes, including [Waku](#waku).

 ### [Discv5](/overview/concepts/discv5)